stevenxu27/studyspaces/README.md

 ## Installation

-To run our project, clone into your own repository, then run npm install and npm run dev.
+To run our project, clone into your repository, then run npm install and npm run dev.
 The website can be visualized at http://localhost:3000/.
+We currently host at the domain studyscout.tech.

 ## Usage

 For usage, our device tracks user motion to determine if a desk is occupied or not.
 The data is stored in our database (MongoDB) which is updated in real-time to our webpage.
-Users can then see which spaces are open as plan accordingly for their study times.
+Users can then see which spaces are open and plan accordingly for their study times.
+You can link with your own databases in MongoDB if needed.

     ```
 ## Credits